 Once students have selected their major, they become increasingly concerned about what they can do with that major.
 We encourage you to use the list of resources below to help guide your conversations with your advisees.

-Most declared majors have a DeaconSource profile.
+Most declared majors have a Handshake profile.
 It is wise for students to review their account and update their profile and career preference anytime something changes.
 Updating their profiles will help us keep track of their interests so they can be up-to-date on relevant career events and opportunities.
-If a student needs a DeaconSource account, they can activate their account by attending a 20 minute, informative registration meeting to gain access to hundreds of internships and jobs.

 Help students choose a career direction